Guinea-Bissau Travel Advice

 In 2012, troops in Guinea Bissau seized control of the capital city, Bissau, in the beginnings of a coup d’état.
 There were curfews in place and the prime minister and interim prime minister were arrested.
 After condemnation by many international organisations, the military handed the power of the country over to a transitional civilian government who were given a year to organise parliamentary and presidential polls.

 The government has not been recognised internationally and elections have not taken place.
 There remains political instability in the country – tourists should be aware that demonstrations frequently occur and can sometime turn violent with little warning.

 Land mines are a problem in some areas of the country.
 If you drive outside of the capital city, you should take local advice and stick to main roads to avoid the risk of land mines.

-There have been an increase in reports of armed banditry in the area between the southern border of The Gambia and the north-western border of Guinea-Bissau.
-You should be extra cautious when travelling to these regions and avoid travelling at night.
+There have been an increase in reports of armed banditry in the area between the southern border of the Gambia and the north-western border of Guinea-Bissau.
+The travel advice for Guinea-Bissau is that visitors should be extra cautious when travelling to these regions and avoid travelling at night.
 It is also advised that you travel in convoys when possible.